seansawyer/seansawyer.github.com/index.md

 marketing platform, including:

-* Developing a social API data harvesting/notification service and caching API using Erlang/OTP and MongoDB.
+* Developing a social API data harvesting/notification service and caching API using Erlang/OTP, ZeroMQ, Redis and MongoDB.
 This application, running on two servers, replaces 18 servers running the previous Rails solution and performs a superset of its predecessor’s tasks in a fraction of the time.